 - Disposal of medical wastes which may have infectious bacteria.

 What are the advantages of using autoclave bags?

 There are many autoclave bags that can suit the user’s preferences.
 There are some bags that have openings that allow steam to enter when the temperature is increased.
-The autoclave bags are inoculated with a special dye that changes the shade when the temperature that is ideal to sterilize has been attained.
+The autoclave bags are particularly inoculated with a special dye that changes the shade when the temperature that is ideal to sterilize has been attained.

 What types of items should never be placed in autoclave bags?

-Materials that are highly volatile are strictly prohibited.
+To conclude, materials that are highly volatile are strictly prohibited.
 Items that are made up of radioactive material or any other material that could contain radioactive elements inside the autoclave.
 This summarizes well the use of autoclave bags in microbiology laboratories.

 Pro tip- Don’t overload the autoclave bags or pack them too tightly.